Why this pilot is reviewable.

 One defined workflow surface

-One explicit approval boundary
+One explicit execution boundary

 Whether reviewed wording and outbound wording can quietly diverge at commit and create a position no one actually approved